 When temperatures change, it’s important to update your hair care routine to keep your locks looking their best.

-We all want that blowing-in-the-wind, shiny-as-a-horse’s-mane hair that the models in every ad seem to have.
-Luckily, it isn’t all too difficult to achieve no matter your hair type!
-Here are the summer hair tips to know to keep your hair looking its best:
+We all want that shiny-as-a-horse’s-mane hair that the models in every ad seem to have.
+Luckily, it isn’t all too difficult to achieve, no matter your hair type!
+Here are the summer hair care tips to know to keep your hair looking its best:

 #1: Pick a good shampoo